For more information regarding the Centers for Medicare & Medicaid Services (CMS) coverage of Alzheimer's drugs for Medicare patients, click here.

 WARNING: AMYLOID-RELATED IMAGING ABNORMALITIES (ARIA)

-- Monoclonal antibodies directed against aggregated forms of amyloid beta, including LEQEMBI, can cause ARIA, characterized as ARIA with edema (ARIA-E) and ARIA with hemosiderin deposition (ARIA-H).
+• Monoclonal antibodies directed against aggregated forms of beta amyloid, including LEQEMBI, can cause ARIA, characterized as ARIA with edema (ARIA-E) and ARIA with hemosiderin deposition (ARIA-H).
 Incidence and timing of ARIA vary among treatments.
-ARIA usually occurs early in treatment and is asymptomatic, although serious and life-threatening events, including seizure and status epilepticus, rarely can occur.
-Serious intracerebral hemorrhages >1 cm, some fatal, have been observed with this class of medications.
+ARIA usually occurs early in treatment and is usually asymptomatic, although serious and life-threatening events, including seizure and status epilepticus, can occur.
+ARIA can be fatal.
+Serious intracerebral hemorrhages (ICH) >1 cm, some of which have been fatal, have been observed with this class of medications.
+Because ARIA-E can cause focal neurologic deficits that can mimic an ischemic stroke, consider whether such symptoms could be due to ARIA-E before giving thrombolytic therapy to a patient being treated with LEQEMBI.

 CONTRAINDICATION